Všechny případové studie

 What is the most difficult thing about running PNM International?
 What are the biggest challenges?

-In the past, it was just working with the staff.
-In some things, I'm a bit of an "ajťák" and I haven't always been able to communicate with the people in the company so that the necessary information arrives without distortion, and the way I thought it to the other side.
-The second topic that bothered me for a long time was administration and everything about accounting and paperwork.
+In the past, it was just working with staff.
+I'm a bit ”ajt'i" in some things and I was not always able to communicate with people in the company so that the necessary information would arrive without distortion and as I meant it on the other side.
+The other issue that bothered me for a long time was the administration and everything around accounting and paperwork in general.

 This has only three solutions - either you leave it as it is and then it will grow over your head and one day it will catch up.
 Or here's the second way - you bite and learn.
 But then you don't have time for what you know better and it can happen that you bury yourself in things that you don't really like and in time you find out that you do unpopular activities and you don't even enjoy the business.
 And then there's the third way - you'll find someone who can do it better.
 That's how I did it and I'm happy about it.
 I now have time for things I can do and what I'm good at and what I especially enjoy…